nandlalyadav57/astro/General/new_system_admin/README.md

+Please note you can either follow ---> step 1 to 6 or

+simply the ---> run the command above step 7

+---> The difference would be we will spin a pod manually in step 1 to 6 and pass a string to connect database in those steps.

+---> The alternate method which is single line command just does similar by spinning up a different pssql pod using bitnami/postgresql image.

 Here is the list of commands you need to run:-

-Please note you can either follow step 1 to 6 or simply the run the command above step 7 The difference would be we will sping a pod manually in step 1 to 6 and pass a string to connect database in those steps.
-The alternate method just does similar by spinning up a different pssql pod

 1:- Set cluster context: